HyprCandy/Hyprcandy/README.md

 # HyprCandy
 HyprCandy is a feature rich Hyprland configuration for Arch and Arch-based distributions with system-wide color generation for GTK and QT6 applications plus other Hyprland elements along with other other quality of life settings.
 The background is also cohesively auto-generated and applied for sddm, rofi, wlogout and hyprlock (GDM backgrounds have to be set manually through the 'GDM Settings' app but it's available as an option).

-If you like my work, get a copy of the [install script](https://mirukai.gumroad.com/l/cxsyj) or grab bits and bops from the [main repo](https://github.com/HyprCandy/Hyprcandy.git) or you can [support my work](https://ko-fi.com/ianmking) or you can just spread theword for the new standard of Hyprland setups 🙂.
+If you like my work, get a copy of the [install script](https://mirukai.gumroad.com/l/cxsyj) or grab bits and bops from the [main repo](https://github.com/HyprCandy/Hyprcandy.git) or you can [support my work](https://ko-fi.com/ianmking) or just pread the word of this cohesive Hyprland setup 🙂.

 Since I'm an aeronautics graduate and not a programmer it took me ages to learn how to set up everything during my free time.
 It was stressful abut worthwhile in the end.
 Anyway checkout the little showcase below: